brooch of THETIS with KHM

 As armour, the armour served primarily to protect the upper body.
 From the late 15th century onwards, however, they were also “fashion statements” that gave indications of the knights’ rank and origin.
 As armourers, the platers were the knights’ “fashion designers”.
 Their high level of craftsmanship was evident in detailed ornaments, engravings and dyeing techniques.

 A magnificent piece in the current KHM exhibition is the cavalry armour of Emperor Karl V..
 Details of the armour – the fire plates, flames and the Golden Fleece – inspired designer Petra Stelzmüller to create her brooch of Thetis.
 As an order of the Habsburgs, the Golden Fleece was on the one hand an elite association of noble, Catholic men, and on the other hand their highest award for loyalty to the regent.

 Delving into the history of the Golden Fleece led Petra Stelzmüller to the Argonaut saga, in which the valuable skin (fleece) of a ram plays a central role.
-The visual association of the armour ornament (see photo) with an octopus led the designer further into Greek mythology to the nymph Thetis.
-A Titan who, as a shape-shifter, could transform herself into both fire and an octopus.
+The visual association of the armour ornament (see photo) with an octopus led the designer further into Greek mythology to the Thetis.
+A nymph who, as a shape-shifter, could transform herself into both fire and an octopus.
 In cooperation with the KHM, Petra Stelzmüller’s brooch of Thetis bridges the gap between Iron Men and the “determined women” of the 21st century.